justsml/dans-blog/content/posts/2023-08-18--should-you-use-named-or-default-exports/index.md

 There’s no shortage of strongly worded articles on this topic.

-The majority judge `default export` as “terrible.”
+The majority judge `default export` as "terrible."
 Others maintain `default` should win (e.g. AirBnb style guide.)

 They often blame **entirely temporary** things: IDE auto-import bugs, a particular bundler’s tree-shaking abilities, or the mere possibility of typos when naming an import.